-The increase in stock based compensation expense for 2015 reflects the \$2,840,700 fair value, determined using the Black-Scholes Option Pricing Model and the assumptions indicated in Note 2, Summary of Significant Accounting Policies, to the accompanying Condensed Consolidated Financial Statements for the nine months ended December 31, 2015 included elsewhere in this prospectus of the September 2015 grant of immediately vested and expensed warrants to purchase an aggregate of 500,000 shares of our common stock granted to our officers, independent members of our Board of Directors and certain administrative consultants.
-Stock based compensation expense additionally reflects the ratable amortization of option grants made to administrative staff and consultants, most recently in September 2015, March 2014 and October 2013, as well as the ratable amortization of a warrant grant made to efficers and independent members of our Board of Directors in March 2014.
-Our stock options are generally amortized over a three-year vesting period.
-Essentially all of the option grants made prior to October 2013 and warrant grants made to our officers and independent members of our Board of Directors in March 2013 became fully-vested and fully-expensed prior to the quarter ended December 31, 2015.
+The increase in stock based compensation expense for 2016 primarily reflects the \$2,840,700 fair value, determined using the Black-Scholes Option Pricing Model and the assumptions indicated in Note 9, Capital Stock, to the accompanying Consolidated Financial Statements for the year ended March 31, 2016 of the September 2015 grant of immediately vested and expensed warrants to purchase an aggregate of 500,000 shares of our common stock granted to our officers, independent members of our Board of Directors and certain administrative consultants, offset by reductions in the ratable amortization of option grants made to administrative staff and consultants, most recently in September 2015, March 2014 and October 2013, and the amortization of warrant grants made to certain officers and independent members of our Board of Directors in March 2014.
+Our stock options are generally amortized over a two-year or four-year vesting period, and warrants granted to officers and directors in March 2014 were amortized over a two-year vesting period.
+Essentially all of the option grants made prior to October 2013 and the warrant grants made to our officers and independent members of our Board of Directors in March 2013 and March 2014 became fully-vested and fully-expensed during the fiscal year ended March 31, 2016 or earlier.

-Consulting services primarily include fees accrued for the services of independent members of our Board of Directors.
+Consulting services primarily includes fees accrued for the services of independent members of our Board of Directors.

-The increase in legal, accounting and other professional service fees results primarily from (i) the \$675,000 noncash expense recognized pursuant to the June 30, 2015 grant of an aggregate of 90,000 shares of our Series B Preferred having an aggregate value of \$1,350,000 as compensation for financial advisory and corporate development service contracts with two independent contractors for services to be performed through June 30, 2016; (ii) the grant of an aggregate of 50,000 shares of our Common stock having an aggregate fair value of \$500,000 pursuant to two corporate development contracts initiated during the quarter ended June 30, 2015; (iii) the grant of 25,000 shares of our Common stock having an aggregate fair value of \$250,000 to legal counsel as compensation for services in connection with our debt restructuring and other corporate finance matters, and (iv) \$138,000 of noncash expense attributable to the fair value of 15,750 shares of our unregistered common stock and a five-year warrant to purchase 7,500 unregistered shares of our common stock granted in connection with investment banking services.
-As described in Note 8, Capital Stock, to the accompanying Condensed Consolidated Financial Statements for the nine months ended December 31, 2016 included elsewhere in this prospectus, the \$1,350,000 fair value of the 90,000 shares of Series B Preferred was recorded as a prepaid expense at the date of the grant and is being expensed ratably over the twelve months ending June 30, 2016.
-Legal expense for 2015 also includes one-time cash fees associated with the conversion of our promissory notes and other debt into our Series B Preferred.
-Professional services expense in 2015 reflects a \$100,000 reduction in expense related to a contract for strategic advisory and business development review services.
+The increase in legal, accounting and other professional service fees results primarily from (i) the \$1,012,500 noncash expense recognized pursuant to the June 30, 2015 grant of an aggregate of 90,000 shares of our Series B Preferred having an aggregate fair value of \$1,350,000 as compensation for financial advisory and corporate development service contracts with two independent contractors for services to be performed through June 30, 2016; (ii) the grant of an aggregate of 50,000 shares of our common stock having an aggregate fair value of \$500,000 pursuant to two corporate development contracts initiated during the quarter ended June 30, 2015; (iii) the grant of 25,000 shares of our Series B Preferred having a fair value of \$250,000 to legal counsel as compensation for services in connection with our debt restructuring and other corporate finance matters, and (iv) \$138,000 of noncash expense attributable to the fair value of 15,750 shares of our unregistered common stock and a five-year warrant to purchase 7,500 unregistered shares of our common stock granted in connection with investment banking services.
+As described in Note 9, Capital Stock, to the accompanying Consolidated Financial Statements for the year ended March 31, 2016, the \$1,350,000 fair value of the 90,000 shares of Series B Preferred was recorded as a prepaid expense at the date of the grant and is being expensed ratably over the twelve months ending June 30, 2016.
+Legal expense for 2016 also includes one-time cash fees for services associated with the conversion of our promissory notes and other debt into our Series B Preferred.
+Professional services expense in 2016 reflects a \$100,000 reduction in expense related to a contract for strategic advisory and business development services compared to 2015.
+In both years, accounting service fees include the expense related to the annual audit of the prior year financial statements and current fiscal year quarterly financial statement review services.